pe2mbs/tuxbox-bouquetedit/README.md

 3. Bouquet "Drag and Drop".
 4. "Drag and Drop" service to bouquet.
 5. Printer setup and print.
-6. Help system.
+6. Help system contents must be added.
 7. Improve further the preferences dialog
-8. Add multiple languages

 # Issues